-On behalf of the District Department of Transportation (DDOT), which regulates parking in the District, DC DMV issues three types of disability placards or permits, one-week permits, temporary placards, and long-term placards, all described below.
+On behalf of the District Department of Transportation (DDOT), which regulates parking in the District, DC DMV issues three types of disability placards or permits:

-You can get a one-week disability permit if you only require the placard for a week or less (or you have a visitor who requires it), you have a short-term disability, or your vehicle with disability tags is being repaired.
-For a one-week permit, you do not need a doctor’s certification.
+A one-week disability permit is available if you only require the permit for a week or less or you have a visitor who requires it.
+A doctor’s certification is not required for a one-week permit.
 The one-week permit is not renewable within a one-year period.

-You can get a temporary disability placard if you have a physical condition that substantially impairs your mobility that is expected to last no longer than 8 years.
+A temporary disability placard is available if you have a physical condition that substantially impairs your mobility that is expected to last no longer than eight years.
 Your medical practitioner must certify the application and indicate the expected length of your disability.
 If you find you need your disabled privileges longer, you must submit a new application with a medical practitioner's certification.

-Temporary and long-term placards expire on the last day of the month and year indicated on the placard.
+Temporary and long-term placards expire on the last day of the month and year indicated on the placard/permit.